London proptech startup Nested has laid off 20% of its workforce citing ‘Brexit uncertainty’

 We have come off a record year and quarter but with continued uncertainty around Brexit market volumes have fallen significantly.
 We will continue to grow share, however, given the external environment we must remain cautious as we build the business for the coming years.

 Launched in late 2016, Nested competes with high-end estate agents by providing all of the services needed to sell your house, but with a key difference.
-In addition to handling valuation, marketing and sales, the startup will loan you 90 between 95 percent of the market value of your property as a cash advance so you can purchase a new home prior to your old one selling.
+In addition to handling valuation, marketing and sales, the startup will loan you between 90 and 95 percent of the market value of your property as a cash advance so you can purchase a new home prior to your old one selling.

 Before Brexit and the uncertainty it has caused with regards to U.K. house prices, that figure was “up to 97 percent” of the market value of the property.